Anaminus/rt/doc/classes/Theme.md

 type Theme
 ```

-Theme maps a name to a value through a field.
-A field can have multiple
+Theme defines the appearance of GUIs by mapping a name to a value
-values, determined by a number of flags.
-When defining a field with multiple
+through a **field**.
+A field can have multiple values by mapping to
-values, each value is mapped to a combination of flags.
+combinations of **flags**.

 When making a query, a field is searched for the value that matches the
 largest unambiguous subset of flags.
 If the given flag set does not match,